Hotel National, Moscow: Famous guests

-From the start, the hotel was extremely popular with the Russian aristocracy and visiting celebrities and welcomed Anatole France in 1913 and H.G.
-Wells in 1914.
+From the start, the hotel was popular with the Russian aristocracy and visiting celebrities.
 In 1933, it served as the temporary home of the first U.S. Ambassador to the Soviet Union, William Bullit, until renovation work on the Ambassador's residence at Spaso House was completed.
-Sergei Prokofiev lived at the hotel for a time in 1933 on his return to the Soviet Union from abroad.
-Author Mikhail Sholokhov stayed at the hotel frequently in the 1930s.

-Pablo Neruda stayed at the National in 1954.
-American pianist Van Cliburn had one of the hotel's best suites in 1958 during his famous trip to Moscow, and American singer Paul Robeson was also a frequent guest in the 1950s.
-John Steinbeck stayed at the hotel in 1962 and Armand Hammer made his first of many visits in 1964.
-Future U.S. president Bill Clinton stayed at the National in 1969 while on a vacation from his studies at Oxford.

 His Divine Grace, Srila AC Bhaktivedanta Swami, founder of the Hare Krishna movement, stayed at the hotel during his visit to Moscow in 1971.

 In late 1989, multiple scenes for the 1990 film The Russia House were shot in the hotel with stars Sean Connery and Michelle Pfeiffer.

-In 1990, several scenes for the 1992 film Back in the USSR were filmed inside and outside the hotel, with stars Frank Whaley, Roman Polanski and Natalya Negoda.
+In 1990, scenes for the 1992 film Back in the USSR were filmed inside and outside the hotel.

-Since reopening in 1995, the hotel has welcomed Jacques Chirac, Kofi Annan, Lech Walesa, Shimon Peres, Donald Trump, Madeleine Albright, Plácido Domingo, Ray Charles, Michel Legrand, Pierre Cardin, Catherine Deneuve, Marcello Mastroianni, Alain Delon, Chris Watson, Jack Nicholson, Sean Penn and Peter Ustinov, among many others.
+Since reopening in 1995, the hotel has welcomed Jacques Chirac, Kofi Annan, Lech Walesa, Shimon Peres, and Donald Trump, among many others.